enr/xite/website/markdown/usage.md

 It fires an embedded Jetty server.

-To see results:
+To see results (supposing you have launched the command as described above):

-    /path/to/xite --port 9090 run
+    /path/to/xite serve --root target/website --port 9090

 The port is optional, if not specified it will be 8080.